Are Ceramic or Clay Custom Poker Chips Better?

 Clay — higher fidelity label artwork

 Artwork on clay is applied as a high-resolution printed label inlay set into the chip face.
 The inlay process excels at fine lines, small denomination text, intricate logos, and subtle gradients — reproduction sharpness that direct-to-chip ceramic printing generally cannot match at the same scale.
 If your design has dense typography or a detailed crest, clay is often the safer artistic choice.
-See our poker chip artwork design guide for file prep tips.
+Mock up the layout in our Label Studio or see the poker chip artwork design guide for file prep tips.

 Ceramic — more durable print under play

 Ceramic uses direct-to-chip full-colour printing — no separate paper label.
 The graphic is bonded to the chip surface, which is why ceramic is rated to 50,000+ impact cycles vs 25,000+ for clay.
-Clubs running branded tournament sets for years often choose ceramic when they want maximum rated durability .
+Clubs running branded tournament sets for years often choose ceramic when they want maximum rated durability without a separate inlay to protect.

 Neither cheats the other: Ceramic can look stunning and bold; clay can look museum-precise.
 If your brief is "photorealistic crest with 6pt text," favour clay.
-If your brief is "heavy weekly play, smallest viable order, or ," favour ceramic.
+If your brief is "heavy weekly play, smallest viable order, or no visible inlay border," favour ceramic.

 Look, Edge Profile, and Table Presence